ArdanaLabs/hello-cardano-template/docs/hello-discovery.md

 A vault opening Tx must
 - Have an output at the vault address which must
 	- have a datum where:
-		- the owner signed the Tx
+		- the owner is a signatory of the Tx
 		- the counter is 0
 	- Include an authentication NFT in its value.
 - The authentication NFT must be minted in the same TX.